(636) 887-2800

 What Is a Water Softener & How Does It Work?

-Hard water, which is caused by calcium and magnesium minerals, can cause significant damage to appliances, leave unsightly soap scum on bathroom and kitchen fixtures, and dry out hair and skin.
-This is where a water softener comes in.
-It is a whole-house filtration system designed to remove these minerals and soften the water.
-With over 85% of households in the United States relying on hard water for everyday activities such as cooking, cleaning, and bathing, water softeners play an essential role in preserving the longevity of appliances and improving quality of life.
+Calcium and magnesium minerals, culprits behind hard water, can inflict considerable damage on appliances, deposit unsightly soap scum on bathroom and kitchen fixtures, and contribute to dry hair and skin.
+Enter the water softener, a whole-house filtration system crafted to eliminate these minerals and impart softness to the water.
+Given that over 85% of households in the United States depend on hard water for daily activities like cooking, cleaning, and bathing, water softeners actively contribute to safeguarding appliance longevity and enhancing overall quality of life.

 The mineral ions are caught by the resin beads as hard water flows through them, removing them from the water.
 As soon as the bead captures the mineral ion, the sodium ion is released.
 Water that has been softened flows into your home once the resin column in the mineral tank completely eliminates all of the water’s hardness.

-It is important to note that over time, the resin beads in a water softener become exhausted and need to be recharged with sodium ions.
-This is done through a process called regeneration, which involves flushing the mineral tank with a brine solution.
-During this process, the resin beads release the mineral ions they have collected and are recharged with sodium ions, ready to remove more minerals from the incoming water.
+It’s crucial to recognize that the resin beads in a water softener gradually become exhausted and require recharging with sodium ions.
+This recharging process, known as regeneration, involves flushing the mineral tank with a brine solution.
+During regeneration, the resin beads release the collected mineral ions and get recharged with sodium ions, ready to continue removing minerals from incoming water.

-A water softener is a complex system comprised of three key components: a control valve, a mineral tank, and a brine tank.
+Water Softeners Operation is comprised of a system of three key components: a control valve, a mineral tank, and a brine tank.
 These three devices work together to regulate water flow, eliminate minerals from hard water, and maintain system performance through periodic regeneration.

 HEATING, COOLING & Plumbing Specialists